Alcones1/nr1-pathpoint/docs/user_manual/v1.5.5/README.md

 SELECT latest(statusValue) as statusValue FROM WorkloadStatus WHERE entity.name='Demotron V2 - Acme Dev'

-The only thing that can be changed on this query, is the entity name, on this exaple 'Demotron V2 - Acme Dev'.
+The only thing that can be changed on this query, is the entity name, in this example 'Demotron V2 - Acme Dev'.

-### APLICATION HEALTH (APP)
+### APPLICATION HEALTH (APP)

-This query purpose is to measure your aplication backend health.
+This query purpose is to measure your application backend health.

 SELECT filter(apdex(duration, t:0.028), WHERE 1=1) as apdex, filter( max(duration), WHERE 1=1) as response,filter(percentage(count(*), WHERE error is true), WHERE 1=1) as error from Transaction WHERE appName='QS'